Coronavirus - service updates

-The Kent Karrier continues to be available at the current time, to members who need it most.
+The Kent Karrier continues to be available to members who need it most.
 The service should only be used as a means to access essential services and shopping and if members are able to get their shopping and access essential services in any other way, they should do so.

-To help members follow government advice not to go out unless absolutely essential, we will allow each Kent Karrier member who needs to, to nominate a friend, neighbour or relative to use the Kent Karrier to collect their shopping for them.
+We will allow each Kent Karrier member who needs to, to nominate a friend, neighbour or relative to use the Kent Karrier to collect members' shopping.

 The member or their nominee will need to pay for the journey as usual, and the nominee will need to be picked up from and dropped back at the member’s address with their shopping and/ or medicines.